drhsqlite/fossil-mirror/www/alerts.md

 service setup.)

-This is our "quick setup" option even though setting up an SMTP mail server is not trival, because there are many other reasons to have such a server set up already: internal project email service, `cron` notifications, server status monitoring notifications...
+This is our "quick setup" option even though setting up an SMTP mail server is not trivial, because there are many other reasons to have such a server set up already: internal project email service, `cron` notifications, server status monitoring notifications...